5 Best Practices for Employee Recognition Programmes

 2. Keep recognition personal and timely

 Personalised recognition will always be more meaningful than something generic.
-When your organisation sets up its recognition program, encourage leaders to learn and understand their employees’ recognition preferences.
+When your organisation sets up its recognition programme, encourage leaders to learn and understand their employees’ recognition preferences.
 This will allow leaders, and your HR team, to help tailor recognition to something employees actually want to receive.

 It is also important for recognition to be shared and given in a timely manner.
 When positive behaviours are acknowledged while they are still fresh, it reinforces those behaviours and ensures employees know exactly what they are being recognised for.